ISTVÁN FÓRIZS

 • Investigation of the origin of thermal waters in Hungary

-• Study the dynamics of the bank filtered water resources of the Danube River by means of stable oxygen isotope measurements
+• Study the dynamics of the bank filtered water resources of the Danube River by means of stable isotope measurements

 • Vulnerability study of water resources in geologically vulnerable environment